 Ph.D.
 Defense Procedures

-1. Construction of examination committee
+1. Construction of the Final Examination Committee

 2. Pre-examination preparation

-3. Examination procedures
+3. Final Examination procedures

-Chair: This is a final examination for the degree of doctor of philosophy.
+- Examination Chair: This is a final examination for the degree of doctor of philosophy.
 I call on the director of the candidate’s research to present the candidate.

 Dissertation Director/Co-Director: It is my/our pleasure to present [student name], who has completed all the requirements for the degree of doctor of philosophy in the field of [program name].
 [Student name] and their/her/his dissertation are before the committee for examination.

 The student, the dissertation director/co-director, and the examination chair take their places, and the examination begins.
 Typically, the student provides a brief (10-minute) summary of the research question, methodology, and main findings.
 This presentation may be omitted if the student has already made a presentation on the dissertation in the department.